anukriti-manchanda/microsoft_engage_2022_submission/README.md

  ---
  - Python should be installed
  <br />
- - VS Code should be installed
+ - VS Code should be installed.
  <br />
  - 'shape_predictor_68_face_landmark.dat' should be installed and extracted